UCSC-LK/focusmi/README.md

 ### Therapy Sessions
 Connect with licensed therapists and counselors for one-on-one therapy sessions.
 Discuss your concerns, get personalized advice, and work towards a healthier mindset.
 FocusMi provides a secure and confidential platform for therapy.

+## Technology
+Postgres as the database
+Flutter, React for mobile applications, and admin web applications respectively.
+Express.js as backend technology